PatrickMagAnime/vaultschule/Klassen 1-Matura/3.Klasse/Englisch/Learn to write in English/First Writing.md

 During my internship at your company, I learned a lot of new things that will definitely help me in my future career.
 The tool I worked on during my internship was a controller with an additional port where you can stick something in, for example a third joystick or additional buttons.

-My project focuses on designing Elden-Ring themed controllers to make the best experience for the customers later, while they are playing Elden-Ring with it.
+My project focuses on designing Elden-Ring themed controllers to make the best experience for customers later, while they are playing Elden-Ring with it.
 It should be comfortable to hold and lightweight too.

 I think you should collaborate with me because Elden-Ring is a very famous Role-Play game with intense fighting.
 This is why we should produce such controllers and market them to the community of Elden-Ring.